Bangkok: Government

 Bangkok is divided into fifty districts (khet, equivalent to amphoe in the other provinces), which are further subdivided into 180 sub-districts (khwaeng, equivalent to tambon).
 Each district is managed by a district director appointed by the governor.
 District councils, elected to four-year terms, serve as advisory bodies to their respective district directors.

 The BMA is divided into sixteen departments, each overseeing different aspects of the administration's responsibilities.
 Most of these responsibilities concern the city's infrastructure, and include city planning, building control, transportation, drainage, waste management, and city beautification, as well as education, medical, and rescue services.
 Many of these services are provided jointly with other agencies.
 The BMA has the authority to implement local ordinances, although civil law enforcement falls under the jurisdiction of the Metropolitan Police Bureau.

 As the capital of Thailand, Bangkok is the seat of all branches of the national government.
 The Government House, Parliament House, and Supreme, Administrative, and Constitutional Courts are all in the city.
+Sappaya-Sapasathan is the largest parliament building in the world.
+The National Assembly of Thailand convenes there.
 Bangkok is the site of the Grand Palace and Dusit Palace, respectively the official and de facto residence of the king.
 Most government ministries also have headquarters and offices in the capital.